 - Mode of Nutrition in Plants

 - Photosynthesis – the food-making process in Plants

 - The alternative mode of nutrition in Plants

 - Nutrient replenishment in the soil

 NCERT Class 7 Science Chapter 1 is colourful as it introduces you to the world of plants around you.
 The curriculum has a variety of projects that will make students enjoy the learning process.
 The curriculum introduces you to new terminology and concepts, which will make you look forward to studying this Chapter.

 In Class 7 Nutrition in Plants Chapter, students will be introduced to many new concepts related to plants and how they get nutrition for themselves; they will also get to know about photosynthesis-process of preparation of food in plants, chlorophyll, and stomata.
 Various other modes of nutrition in plants like insectivorous plants.
-This Chapter will teach about the basic of plants nutrients, how plants make their food, but reading this Chapter carefully will further help the students to understand the concepts of botany in higher standards.
+This chapter will teach about the basic of plants nutrients, how plants make their food, but reading this Chapter carefully will further help the students to understand the concepts of botany in higher standards.
 Therefore, it is highly recommended to prepare notes so that students can go through the notes while revising the Chapter for the exams.
 Students can utilise the NCERT Solutions for Class 7 Science Chapter 1 for any quick references to comprehend complex topics.

 Apart from this, by referring to these NCERT Solutions, students will also get to know about how nutrients are replenished in the soil, as we all know that nitrogen content is very much high in the air, but plants cannot take nitrogen through air and they need nitrogen in a soluble form.
-The bacterium called Rhizobium can take atmospheric nitrogen and can convert it to usable form.
+The bacterium called Rhizobium can take atmospheric nitrogen and can convert it to a usable form.